SUMMER READINGS From the Aeolian Islands to Sardinia, via the islands of Campania/2

 You may also be interested in.

 Finally.
-The July 2024 issue of the Sailing Newspaper (issue 543, from back in 1975!) is on newsstands and digitally by downloading our free app(here if you have iOS, here for Android).
-We tell you about it in advance!
-Give
+The December 2024 and January 2025 issues of the Journal of Sailing (issue 548, from back in 1975!) are on newsstands and digitally by downloading our free app(here if you have iOS, here for Android).
+We tell you